ddnexus/elastics-doc/source/doc/7-Tutorials/2-Quick-Start.md

 ### Add some custom scope to the model and use it

-(Tiago: use the created scopes in the console. chain a couple of scopes and get the result by calling all for example.
+(Edit-note: use the created scopes in the console. chain a couple of scopes and get the result by calling all for example.
 Pass also the :page => 2 variableto the all method, to show how the pagination works (notice:if they are too less records, the default size 10 of elasticsearch will cause page #2 to return no result, you can pass a size 3 for example by passing `:params =>{:size => 3}`.
 That will generate pages of 3 documents so you can see the page #2 will have some result.)

-(Tiago: add a note saying that if you want to study the result structure in the console, you may want to set the Flex::Configuration.logger.debug_result to true.
+(Edit-note: add a note saying that if you want to study the result structure in the console, you may want to set the Flex::Configuration.logger.debug_result to true.
 You can do it right in the same console session, and from then on the result will be printed also in easy to read YAML.)